Buttery Brook Park

 Friday Cruise Nights at Buttery Brook Park

-Cruise Nights are back, resuming Friday, May 20, 2022 through September 9, 2022, from 5:30pm to dusk.
+The Friends' Cruise Nights are back, 5:30pm to dusk each week, from Friday, May 20, 2022 through September 9, 2022.
 Everyone is invited to come and see each week's vintage vehicles and enjoy pleasant warm-weather nights at the Park.
-As in the past, beverages including beer, soda, and water will be available from the Friends, with any profits going to support Park improvements.
+Beverages including beer, soda, and water will be available from the Friends, with any profits going to support Park improvements.
 Food will be available from the food wagon operated by South Hadley-based Foley's Franks.

-Students at Mount Holyoke College (see the group photo in the image slider below) have been putting the finishing touches on a large mural that will be installed at Buttery Brook in June.
-After researching local plants and animals, and hearing from residents about their memories of the Park, the group developed a design incorporating what they learned that will engage and captivate viewers of all ages.
-A public reception at the Park is planned for early June to celebrate the mural's installation.
-Watch for details to be announced when available.
+A large 4-panel mural created by students at Mount Holyoke College (see the group photo in the image slider below) was installed at Buttery Brook in June by the playground.
+After researching local plants and animals, and hearing from residents about their memories of the Park, the group developed an engaging design incorporating what they learned that viewers of all ages will enjoy.